lizztest/lizzpowerlifter/Technical Writing Portfolio.md

 ### Tubi Engineering Medium Blogs

-As the managing editor for **[Tubi Engineering's Medium Home Page](https://code.tubitv.com/)**, it was my job to publish technical content.
-The process involved new writing, rewriting, restructuring and reorganizing draft content written by engineers so that it would be more clear, concise and compelling.
-Part of my responsibilities included meeting with individual engineers to help write their blog posts.
+As the managing editor for **[Tubi Engineering's Medium Home Page](https://code.tubitv.com/)**, I was responsible for publishing technical content that was clear, concise, and engaging.
+This involved everything from new writing to rewriting, restructuring, and refining draft content from engineers to improve clarity and readability.

-I wrote the following three blogs with content provided by Tubi's Beijing Engineers in GitHub.
+A key part of my role was working directly with engineers, helping them shape their blog posts into compelling narratives.
+I also ghostwrote several technical blogs for members of Tubi’s Beijing Engineering Team, ensuring their expertise was effectively communicated to a broader audience.

 * **[How a Seamless Play Single-Player Improved the Tubi Viewing Experience](https://code.tubitv.com/how-a-seamless-play-single-player-improved-the-tubi-viewing-experience-70933bcb68f9)**: This blog tells the story of why Tubi switched from a two-player system to a single player system to stream content.
 * **[Tubi’s New Android Player Architecture Supports All Playback Scenarios](https://code.tubitv.com/tubis-new-android-player-architecture-supports-all-playback-scenarios-322ee3a7153c)**: This blog describes how Tubi Engineers designed a data-driven MVP (Model-View-Presenter) layered architecture to support the player’s current functionalities and future evolutionhe new single player.
 * **[Tubi-a-thon](https://code.tubitv.com/tubi-a-thon-2023-1624ac03056)**: Each year Tubi has a hackathon.
 This blog describes the winning demos from 2023.

-I edited and revised the following technical blogs originally written by members of Tubi's Machine Learning and Data Science Teams to ensure technical accuracy, clarity, conciseness and structural flow.
+I edited and revised the following technical blogs, originally written by members of Tubi's Machine Learning and Data Science Teams, to ensure technical accuracy, clarity, conciseness, and structural flow.

 * **[Powering Personalized Binge-Watching: A Journey of Real Time Multi-Interest Based Retrieval](https://code.tubitv.com/powering-personalized-binge-watching-a-journey-of-real-time-multi-interest-based-retrieval-8aa39ed127a)**: This blog describes how Tubi leveraged 70+ models to personalize user experiences through retrieval and ranking systems for improved binge-watching.
 * **[Tubi Time Series KPIs Outliers Detection](https://code.tubitv.com/tubi-time-series-kpis-outliers-detection-39e5b994fba)**: This blog describes a new alerting system that detects outliers and trends in our Key Performance Indicators (KPIs) developed by Tubi's Data Science Team.